WILLIAM KNOWLTON ZINSSER

 - 1946-1959—New York Herald Tribune: feature writer, drama editor, film critic, editorial writer

 - 1959-1970—free-lance writer of articles and columns for magazines (Saturday Evening Post, Life, Look, New York Times Magazine, Horizon, Sports Illustrated, etc.).
-Author of seven books of travel, criticism. humor and social comment (Any Old Place With You.
+Author of seven books on travel, criticism, humor and social comment (Any Old Place With You.
 Seen Any Good Movies Lately?, The City Dwellers, Weekend Guests, The Haircurl Papers, Pop Goes America, The Lunacy Boom).
 Entertainment critic, NBC “Sunday” television program, 1963-64

 William Zinsser at the house in Connecticut where he wrote "On Writing Well" in the summer of 1974.